aanderse/LdapRecord.com/source/docs/configuration.md

 You insert as many servers or as little as you'd like depending on your forest (with the minimum of one of course).

-> {note} Do not append your port to your IP addresses or host names.
+> Do not append your port to your IP addresses or host names.
 Use the `port` configuration option instead.

 ### Base Distinguished Name {#base-distinguished-name}